AIDRI/PlaneAI/2.landing/README.md

 ## Run the project :
 - Download the project, and go to the folder ../PlaneAI-master/2.landing/
 - Make sur you have Python >= 3.5
-- Make sur you have opencv-python, numpy, pillow.
+- Make sur you have opencv-python, numpy, matplotlib.
 - Open a terminal and run the script runway_finding.py.

 ## With your own file :